These Vegan “Caramel” Mocha Coconut Oat Bars are no bake, naturally sweetened and the best healthy treat. Gluten-free.

 SO ONWARD AND UPWARD, my friends…

-So we can talk about these caramel mocha bars 😀
+So we can talk about these coconut oat bars 😀

 Confession: I made them last month and am just now posting them.
 Shame on me.
 I can’t believe I kept this goodness from you for so long.
 I tried hiding them in the fridge but Drew found them… And actually liked them so they didn’t last too long.
 I say “actually” because his sweet tooth is pretty picky, guys.
 As much as I want him to love and “approve” everything I make for the blog… that just does not happen.
 I mean, granted he still eats everything I make.
 But he doesn’t pay too much attention otherwise.
 He typically knows when something is “healthy” or tastes like it has less sugar.